shwetakhanjan/student-learning-risk-ml/README.md

 - `src/`: reusable preprocessing and training scripts
 - `results/`: evaluation outputs and metrics

+## Modeling Approach

+This project frames student learning risk as a binary classification problem.
+The goal is to identify students who may require early intervention based on engagement and performance features.

+### Models
+Two models were evaluated:

+- Logistic Regression (baseline, interpretable)
+- Decision Tree Classifier (non-linear model)

+Logistic regression served as a baseline due to its interpretability and robustness, while the decision tree was used to capture potential non-linear relationships between features.

+### Evaluation
+Models were evaluated using:
+- ROC-AUC
+- Precision and recall (with emphasis on recall for at-risk students)
+- Confusion matrices

+### Results
+Logistic regression achieved a ROC-AUC of 0.93, correctly identifying most at-risk students but missing some cases.
+The decision tree achieved higher performance across all metrics, including near-perfect recall, which raised concerns about overfitting given the synthetic nature of the dataset.

+### Key Takeaway
+This comparison highlights the tradeoff between model interpretability and performance, and reinforces the importance of skepticism when evaluating strong results on synthetic data.

 ## Future Work
 - Experiment with ensemble methods (e.g., Random Forest)
 - Incorporate temporal features